Alliance Consortia Quantum grants

 Quality of the proposal

-- consideration of equity, diversity and inclusion in the training plan (for guidance, consult the Equity, diversity and inclusion in your training plan document)
+- Consideration of equity, diversity and inclusion in the training plan (for guidance, consult the Alliance grants: Equity, diversity and inclusion in your training plan web page)

 NSERC uses established merit indicators to rate each evaluation sub-criterion/criterion.
 Since cash contributions from partner organizations are not required, they are not taken into account when assessing the appropriateness of the level of contributions from each partner organization.
 Only in-kind contributions are taken into consideration.